Hackerfox8100/Hackerfox8100.github.io/content/posts/PLSC 439 Simulation.md

 	* *Lobbying state side?
 What're you doing domestically
 		* sat in with social media companies to talk with congress
 		* working with world bank to make sure the proper packages are approved
+* Social Media
+	* EU
+		* legality of receiving info from companies?
+	* US State
+		* taking public stances?
+Share this with users?
+			* in our policies
+	* Intel
+		* X has been difficult recently, how are we navigating different companies beliefs
+			* just trying to keep the world up to date
 * World Bank
+	* 200 mil aid packages
+		* UN high commission
+		* world food program
+		* UNICEF
+		* doctors without borders
+	* 50 mil loan for refugee help and mitigation
+	* Sending funds through reputable sources
+	* need help establishing border security to get funds and resources over
+	* *Have you received any backlash?
+		* no
+	* *how to you manage private groups
+		* align well with what their goals are
+		* they just give them the money over time with certain goals
+			* won't continue to give money if they don't meet goals
+	* *allocated a certain amount of resources to UN security
+		* not funding they have a history with
+		* something they want to work towards
+	* *misappropriation of funds?
+		* always a possibility
+		* that's why they waited until now to announce aid package